alphagov/govuk-kubernetes-cluster-user-docs/source/documentation/index.md

 ## Who is this documentation for?

+As the GOV.UK Kubernetes Platform is currently in an early alpha stage, this documentation is intended for developers participating in user testing only.

 ## Kubernetes overview

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both [declarative](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/) configuration and automation.
 Kubernetes manages the entire lifecycle of containerised applications (e.g. start, stop, update, scale), as well as providing mechanisms for: